aegiskeller/seestar_varstar_run/README.md

 # seestar_varstar_run

-The following is a branch off the seestar_run.py script
+The following is a branch off the seestar_run.py script: https://github.com/smart-underworld/seestar_run

 I am aiming for a version that will be more ameanable to variable star observing.